rohith5955/Iris_EDA/README.md

 ### Dataset Description

 Iris dataset was introduced by Ronald Fisher, a British Biologist in 1936.
 The data set has 150 observations, around 50 for each species of Iris - setosa, virginica and versicolor.
 There are 4 features measured on each sample - length and the width of sepal and petal, in centimeters.
 Fisher built a linear discriminant model to distinguish the species using the 4 features.

+NOTE: This is a R Markdown project.
+Open the HTML page to view the project.